scribe-lang/book/src/09-defer.md

 };
 ```

 Note that the deferred expressions are added in the **reverse** order of their usage.
-In the above example, the `c.free()`'s will be added before the returns such that `arr2` is free'd first.
+In the above example, the `mem.free()`'s will be added before the returns such that `arr2` is free'd first.

 `defer` is not limited to a function.
 It actually works on scopes, so something like this is correct too: